-It goes without saying that the Spice Girls were a part of ’90’s culture-in fact, we might not be stretching the truth when we say they were the heart and soul of most of our hairstyle inspiration.
-It’s only natural that Scary Spice’s ‘do was influential for short layered ringlets.
+It goes without saying Mariah Carey were a part of ’90’s culture-in fact, we might not be stretching the truth when we say she was the heart and soul of most of our hairstyle inspiration.
+It’s only natural that Mariah’s ‘do was influential for layered ringlets.
 The look not only caught on but has persisted through the decades.
 Women have been rocking their natural, voluminous ringlets and they can think a pop princess for making it all happen.

 “The Rachel” was perhaps the most iconic haircut of this entire generation, and it was all thanks to the popularity of Rachel portrayed by Jennifer Aniston on the television show Friends.
 The original version of this cut was a bit choppy with thick layers, but the modern approach has women blowing out their “Rachel” haircuts a little straighter for a fresher, more updated look.

-Butterfly clips were one of the most important accessories of the ’90’s.
+As Shannon Elizabeth demonstrated, butterfly clips were one of the most important accessories of the 80s and early 90s.
+Especially for parties and prom hair!
 Believe it or not, girls are wearing them today but in a fresher, less organized way.
 We’re excited to say that our butterfly clips held up over the years, and we can’t wait to dust them off and use them again!

 If you went to a rave in the ’90’s you would have seen the bantu buns on a few girls.
 Gwen Stefani adored this playful look, and although it’s similar to space buns, bantu buns are all about having fun and revealing your wild side!

 Hair jewelry was pretty outrageous in the nineties since you never knew what kind of look a girl would rock, but we absolutely loved the trend and we’re glad to see it make a comeback!
-Hair crystals used to be applied in meticulous fashion but modern girls choose to use crystal pins and place them throughout updos for a funky and creative look that we adore.
+Hair crystals used to be applied in meticulous fashion (Jennifer Lopez was one of those fashionistas!) but modern girls choose to use crystal pins and place them throughout updos for a funky and creative look that we adore.
+Perfect for wedding hair!